 16 POSTS.

-When I Grow Up (To Be A Man): The BEACH BOYS in 1964.
+When I Grow Up (To Be A Man): The Beach Boys in 1964.

 Feature Image: The Beach Boys in 1964; clockwise from left: Al Jardine, Mike Love, Brian Wilson, Carl Wilson, Dennis Wilson.
 Trade ad for The Beach Boys’s single “California Girls”/”Let Him Run Wild.”
 Public Domain.
 Permission details The ad appeared in the 11 September 1965 issue of Billboard and can be dated from that publication; it is pre-1978.…